Converg3nce/matic-docs/docs/staking/join-public-testnet.md

 #### Step 7: Query data

-To see examples on how to query your full node and get network status, please refer [here](http://34.196.40.122:1317/swagger-ui/#/).
-You may also use `localhost` to query your own node.
+To see examples on how to query your full node and get network status, please refer here: https://api.matic.network/staking/cs1001/swagger-ui/